 - We generally recommend a line spacing between 1.1 and 1.5 for optimal legibility

-- When the manuscript is uploaded to a page such as MyBestseller.com it shouldn’t contain a cover/cover file since this must be uploaded separately.
+- If the manuscript is uploaded to MyBestseller.com it shouldn’t contain a cover/cover file since this must be uploaded separately.

 Speaking of covering things – now that you have your manuscript all set up, it’s time to start thinking about a cover for your book!
-Check out our article on the subject to get started!
+Check out our article on cover design on the subject to get started!